Christmas and Stress. Does Christmas cause stress for you or your loved ones?

 Eating and Drinking

 Most of us eat too much at Christmas time, and it negatively impacts our mood, health, and well-being.
-People eat high-calorie foods, that reduce stress feelings of stress for short period time.
+People eat high-calorie foods, that reduce stress feelings of stress for a short period of time.
 But in the long run, it’s bad for our stress levels and stress management because our bodies seem to store more fat when we are stressed.
 Drinking alcohol is even worse.

-Christmas is a very special time when we come together, relax and celebrate, but if we are stressed about upcoming holidays, Christmas spirit is lost and we can’t enjoy this time the way we should.
+Christmas is a very special time when we come together, relax and celebrate, but if we are stressed about upcoming holidays, the Christmas spirit is lost and we can’t enjoy this time the way we should.